cadorn/narwhal/docs/tusk.md

 ------

-`tusk` is a work in progress although already functional and capable of handeling all your basic needs.
+`tusk` is a work in progress although already functional and capable of handling all your basic needs.
 If you have any questions or run into any problems you can seek help in the [Mailing List](http://groups.google.com/group/narwhaljs).

+**Current Activity:** *Refactoring CLI to: http://wiki.github.com/tlrobinson/narwhal/tusk-specification*

 Environmental Impact
 --------------------